axibase/atsd/rule-engine/window.md

 :::
 <!-- markdownlint-disable MD031 MD032 -->

-Example: 5-second window with sample count that varies from two to four.
+Example: 5-second window with sample count that varies from one to four.

 ![](./resources/window-time.svg)